 The first step is the most basic level of engagement, is easy enough to do, but adds little-to-no value.
-Each step is easier than otherwise when it builds off of the last but is progressively more difficult and riskier to take.
+Each step is easier than otherwise when it builds off of the last, but is progressively more difficult and riskier to take.

 Take the steps in order, go as high as possible in an interaction, and then strive to achieve a higher level next time.
 With each experience and successful interaction, the executive matures, gains perspective, and gets on track to providing maximum value and career growth.

-The steps are easier to follow if the emerging executive is more senior in terms of age or position than the other party.
-A younger, less-experienced executive needs to push through to muster the courage and determination, early in his or her career, to move up the steps of engagement when given the opportunity.
+The steps are easier to climb if the emerging executive is more senior in terms of age or position than the other party.
+Less-experienced executives need to muster the courage and determination, early in their career, to move up the steps of engagement when given the opportunity.

 The good news is that no one, even the most junior professional, has to do it alone.
 The full breadth and weight of the organization’s experience and wisdom can and should be drawn on and put to work preparing for every high-stakes executive interaction.

 Strive to operate in every situation as the best and most informed in the organization would if they could.
-Doing so is a highly coveted form of leverage that allows a person to perform at a far higher level than one would expect and serves him or her, and their organization, well.
+Doing so is a highly coveted form of leverage that allows a person to perform at a far higher level than one would expect and serves their, and their organization, well.